Pulkit1822/5x5-Advance-Chess/Client/README.md

 ## Bonus Challenges

-1. **Replay System**: I have implemented a replay system that allows players to review past games move by move.
+1. **Replay System**: Implement a replay system that allows players to review past games move by move.
 The replay system provides a detailed history of each move, including the move itself, the player who made the move, and the timestamp of the move.
 Players can easily navigate through the replay and analyze the game to improve their strategies.
 The replay system is accessible through the "Move History" page in the application.

-2. **Ranking System**: I have added a ranking system that tracks player performance across multiple games.
+2. **Ranking System**: Add a ranking system that tracks player performance across multiple games.
 The ranking system assigns a score to each player based on their performance in each game.
 The score is calculated by considering factors such as the number of wins, the number of pins held by a player, and the overall gameplay performance.
 The ranking system provides a fair and competitive environment for players to strive for the top position on the leaderboard.

-### Prerequisites
+## Prerequisites

-* Node.js (v14 or higher)
+- Node.js (v14 or higher)
-* npm (v6 or higher)
+- npm (v6 or higher)
-* A modern web browser (Chrome, Firefox, Safari, etc.)
+- A modern web browser (Chrome, Firefox, Safari, etc.)

 ## License